A dog training podcast for serious behavior nerds

 With a heavy dose of humor and a side of empathy, we explore high-level behavior science concepts mixed with real conversations and practical training advice.
 We keep it nerdy, relatable, and real.

-Podcast Guest: Peter Amelia Peter Amelia is from Seattle and started working with birds over 15 years ago.
+Drinking from the Toilet: Real Dogs, Real Training · #128: Getting Behavior From No Behavior Guest: Peter Amelia Peter Amelia is from Seattle and started working with birds over 15 years ago.
 Peter’s goal is to improve animal welfare by creating choice and encouraging voluntary participation from learners in as many situations as possible.
-They began training early on and started the journey toward positive reinforcement based least intrusive […]
+They […]

 “Your podcast has been great food for thought for my eventual dog training and just life in general.”